Photoproduction of axion-like particles

 An additional complication arises when projecting the sensitivity of \gluex.
 The \gluex experiment could explore regions of ALP parameter space where the ALP flight distance becomes nonnegligible.
 Using Monte Carlo, we estimate that the impact on the ALP mass resolution and acceptance is small provided that its lab-frame flight distance is $\lesssim 30$\,cm (the length of the nominal liquid hydrogen target cell).
 For simplicity, we apply a fiducial cut on the flight distance at 30\,cm, which is conservative since ALPs that decay after this distance could still be detected and a detailed study could determine the appropriate signal shape for each value of $\Lambda$.
 Our estimate of the projected reach for \gluex including the \primex-like calorimeter is shown in Fig.~\ref{fig:prim_lims}.
 The larger data set assumes that as much data is collected as is expected in the full \gluex proton-target run.
-The smaller data set corresponds to collecting $\mathcal{O}($one month) of Pb-target data at the nominal \gluex data-taking rate (see the Supplemental Material~\cite{SuppMat} and Ref.~\cite{Dugger:2012qra}).
+The smaller data set corresponds to collecting 1/pb of Pb-target data.

 Figure~\ref{fig:prim_lims} shows that Primakoff production using photon beams can provide unique sensitivity to ALPs.
-The Pb data from \primex, which has been on tape since 2004, could provide an order of magnitude better sensitivity than LEP for $0.03 \lesssim m_a \lesssim 0.3$\,GeV.
+The data from \primex, which has been on tape for a decade, could provide substantially better sensitivity than LEP for $0.03 \lesssim m_a \lesssim 0.3$\,GeV.
 Running the \gluex experiment for a few years with a Pb target and its \primex-like small-angle calorimeter could explore the remaining parameter space down to where future beam-dump experiments will have sensitivity.
 Much of this parameter space is not accessible at any other current or proposed future experiment.

 We now move on to considering the case where the dominant ALP-SM coupling is to gluons.
 In this scenario, nuclear targets do not provide a large advantage since both the signal and background scale similarly with the number of nucleons, so we consider the nominal liquid-hydrogen target and default experimental \gluex setup, which has been running for the past few years.
 When a photon beam is incident on a proton target, exclusive pseudoscalar production is dominantly via photon--vector-meson mixing as shown in Fig.~\ref{fig:feyn}~bottom.
 In the Supplemental Material~\cite{SuppMat}, we show that---once both $\pi^0$ and $\eta$ photoproduction are well understood---it is possible to derive a fully data-driven normalization strategy similar to the one we proposed above for Primakoff production.
 As discussed in Ref.~\cite{AlGhoul:2017nbp}, $\eta$ production at \gluex energies, while clearly dominantly $t$-channel, is not yet fully understood.
 Therefore, we will adopt a simplified approach below, though we do provide a complete description of how to implement the fully data-driven strategy for future searches in the Supplemental Material~\cite{SuppMat}.